 Negative reviews aren’t bad news.

-Many businesses fear negative reviews, without realizing that they are easy to deal with and can can actually have a positive effect on your business.
+Many businesses fear negative reviews, without realizing that they are easy to deal with and can actually have a positive effect on your business.

 It’s impossible to live in a world of 5-star experiences, so why are businesses so afraid of negative reviews?